natenho/Mockaco/README.md

 Use C# code surrounded by ```<#=``` and ```#>```.

 The template code and generation will run for each request.

+No context is passed to the template processor at startup, so it's a good practice to script considering that the context (request/response) variables may be null or empty.

 The scripts are compiled and executed via [Roslyn](https://github.com/dotnet/roslyn/wiki/Scripting-API-Samples).